beevik/go6502/README.md

 ```

 This output tells you that the `step` command requires an `in` or `over`
 subcommand.
-To step the debugger into a routine, for instance, you would
-type `step in`.
+For example, to step the debugger into a routine, type `step in`.

-## Stepping the debugger
+## Stepping the CPU

-Let's use one of the `step` subcommands to step the debugger by a single CPU
+Let's use one of the `step` subcommands to step the CPU by a single
 instruction.
 Type `step in`.

 ```